renaudboulard/renaudboulard.github.io/about.md

 I have worked in various business areas such as weather forecast, cartography, bank, payment, events management, medical or mobility, and in differents configuration for large companies, startups, and also as a freelance.
 I enjoy sharing knowledge with my team and I had the opportunity to be a speaker at some conferences and local meetup.

-In recent years, I have focused my work on mobile product development, but I'm curious to work and learn on everything related to software development, product development, team productivity, and management.
+In recent years, I have focused my work on mobile product development, but I'm curious to work and learn on everything related to software development, product development, team productivity, and leadership.

 -------------
 ### Contact